-There are some common terms in relation to this section that are explained below:
+These are some common terms in relation to this topic:

 ELRA: An Environmental Liabilities Risk Assessment considers the risk of unplanned events occurring during the operation of a facility that could result in unknown liabilities materialising.